SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 Here, `eq` is the equation, `bcs` represents the boundary conditions, `param` is the parameter of the equation (like `[x,y]`), and `var` represents variables (like `[u]`).

-The `θ` symbol is reserved.
-Don't use this symbol as a parameter of the equation.

 To solve this problem, use the `PhysicsInformedNN` algorithm.

 ```julia